sdr-enthusiasts/docker-acarshub/README.md

 No exposed ports are necessary to run the container.
 However, the built in webserver is available on port `80` if you wish the view messages in realtime.

-## Volumes
+## Volumes / Database

 No volumes are needed to run the container.
+However, this container does log messages to a database.
+If you wish to persist this database between container restarts, mount a volume to `/run/acars/`.

+The database is used on the website for various functions.
+It is automatically pruned of data older than 7 days old.

 ## Environment variables